bastien707/public-java-vault/Isolation.md

-Ensures that the operations within a transaction are isolated from other transactions.
-Intermediate states of a transaction are not visible to other transactions, preventing concurrent transactions from interfering with each other.
+Ensures that **multiple transactions can occur concurrently without leading to the inconsistency** of the database state.
+Transactions occur independently without interference.
+Changes occurring in a particular transaction will not be visible to any other transaction until that particular change in that transaction is written to memory or has been committed.
+This property ensures that when multiple transactions run at the same time, **the result will be the same as if they were run one after another in a specific order**.